prestodb/presto/presto-docs/src/main/sphinx/connector/hive.rst

 Hive clusters, simply add another properties file to ``etc/catalog`` with a different name (making sure it ends in ``.properties``).
-For example, if you name the property file ``sales.properties``, Presto will create a catalog named ``sales`` using the Hive connector.
-If you are connecting to more than one Hive metastore you can create any number of properties files configuring multiple instances of the Hive connector.
+For example, if you name the property file ``sales.properties``, Presto will create a catalog named ``sales`` using the configured connector.
+If you are connecting to more than one Hive metastore, you can create any number of properties files configuring multiple instances of the Hive connector.